 This session is entitled, ‘Yoga, Eastern Religions and The Occult’ – all of which I’d been deeply involved in for as long as he’d been alive!

 He shows a diagram of two cliff-like objects facing one another.
-One represents heaven and the other, earth, with a large, deep gap separating them from one another.
-Over this Peter places an overlay of a very large plus sign over the gap, thus enabling the ends of its horizontal arms to touch each ‘cliff’.
+One represents heaven and the other, earth, with a large, deep gap between and separating them.
+Over this gap Peter places an overlay of a very large plus sign over the gap, thus enabling the ends of its horizontal arms to touch each ‘cliff’.
 He explains that the cross of Christ is the bridge between both realms – the bridge between earth and heaven.

 What’s to be done with this man half my age, uncannily sharing the same birthday, who unwittingly points out the error of my ways?

-My mind reacts by going into overdrive: “He doesn’t know what he’s talking about.
-How can he, who’s not done anything I know far, far more about…just how can he tell me it’s wrong?
+My mind goes into overdrive: “He doesn’t know what he’s talking about.
+How can he, who’s not done anything I have, know far, far more about…just how can he tell me it’s wrong?
 He’s wasting my time!”

 Peter’s ideas are not only mistaken but also grossly intolerant.
 Well before the end of the evening I’ve had enough!

-So I bring our discussion to an early close, politely show him the door and bid farewell in shut the door to any future meetings about “The Good News”.
-Peter is, as ever, most gracious about it.
+So I bring our discussion to an early close, politely show him the door and bid farewell in shutting the door to any future meetings about “The Good News”.
+Peter, as ever, is most gracious about it.
 He politely gives a gentle smile and goes his way.